Namma Annachi: Plot

 Ayya was an honest police officer in a remote village.
 The villagers respected him for protecting the village against the heartless don Vaiyapuri.
 Ayya lived happily with his wife and son Annachi.
 One day, Vaiyapuri killed Ayya and his wife in front of Annachi.
 In turn, the young Annachi stabbed Vaiyapuri and fled to the city.

-20 years later, Annachi did odd jobs for a living and eventually became a brave man who fought against injustice.
-He was adopted by an old couple.
-Meanwhile, Vaiyapuri controlled the city.
-Annachi began to work in Vaiyapuri's factory but realised the factory paid the labourers less than expected.
-Gayathri, a labour officer, came to support the labourers, but Vaiyapuri sent her to jail for prostitution.
-Later, Annachi and Gayathri got married.
-During a strike, Annachi saw Vaiyapuri trying to kill the strikers, so Annachi killed him.
+20 years later, Annachi does odd jobs for a living and eventually becomes a brave man who fights against injustice.
+He is adopted by an old couple.
+Meanwhile, Vaiyapuri and his son Vadivelu control the city.
+Annachi starts working in Vaiyapuri's factory, and there he realizes that the laborers are paid less.
+Gayathri, a labor officer, speaks in favor of the laborers, but Vaiyapuri tactfully frames her in prostitution and sends her to jail.
+Annachi rescues her and marries her.
+During a labor strike, Vaiyapuri kills one of the laborers, and a furious Annachi kills Vaiyapuri in revenge.

-20 years later, Annachi becomes a godfather who helped the poor and oppressed, while Annachi's only son Prabhakaran becomes a lawyer.
+20 years later, Annachi becomes a godfather helping the poor and oppressed, while his only son Prabhakaran becomes a lawyer.
 Prabhakaran and Priya fall in love with each other.
-Vadivelu, who was Vaiyapuri's right-hand, is now a corrupt politician.
+Vadivelu is now a corrupt politician.
 At the election, all citizens vote for the non-candidate Annachi, thus cancelling the election.
-An angry candidate poisons poor persons during Annachi's fest, and Annachi kills him.
-His son Prabhakaran witnesses the murder, and the matter is taken up in court by him, and he wants to punish his father.
+The angry candidate poisons poor people during Annachi's fest, and Annachi kills him.
+Prabhakaran witnesses the murder, and the matter is taken up in court by him, and he wants to punish his father.
 Annachi is later discharged.
 Soon, Annachi clashes with Vadivelu, and Vadivelu kills Gayathri.
 What transpires later forms the crux of the story.